Decoder-only Clustering in Attributed Graphs: Decoder-only Latent Space Models

-Here, the distribution of interest is $P(\bm{Y}_i)$, which may be complicated.
-Instead of directly imposing a parametric form on the marginal $P(\bm{Y}_i)$, our framework introduces an auxiliary latent variable $\bm{Z}_i \in \mathbb{R}^d$ to model $P(\bm{Y}_i)$ as a mixture:
+The distribution of interest is the marginal $P(\bm{Y}_i)$, which is often complicated.
+Instead of imposing a parametric form directly on the marginal $P(\bm{Y}_i)$, our framework introduces an auxiliary latent variable $\bm{Z}_i \in \mathbb{R}^d$ to model $P(\bm{Y}_i)$ from a flexible neural mixture:

-While the flexibility of our framework allows $\bm{Y}_i$ to be a vector of multivariate features, we regard $\bm{Y}_i \in \mathbb{R}^n$ as a univariate series of length $n$.
-Two remarks follow.